danielschlieder/cra-template-keycloak-starter/README.md

 Create a realm for this CRA if needed.
 The defaults - provided by Keycloak on realm creation, seem to work flawlessly, at least for me.
 If you want the register function to work, you need to enable this feature, when creating the realm.

-If your Keycloak host is misconfigured, your app will stay in preloading state, reading "Contacting keycloak host ...".

 Edit `src/keycloak.js`

 ```